Yearbook surveys and polls are a great way to get a pulse on your school community for a specific year.

 You’ve got three phenomenal resources at your disposal when it comes to generating the response options for your yearbook survey questions.
 Let’s take a look at them:

 - Social media.
-Simply by paying attention to what’s happening in the tween and teenage version of the world you can generate oodles of survey response ideas.
-Look at what’s trending on Twitter and start keeping a running list.
+Simply by paying attention to what’s happening in the student version of the world you can generate oodles of survey response ideas.
+Look at what’s trending on Twitter or TikTok and start keeping a running list.

-Now, without further adieu, here’s our list of 50 yearbook survey questions.
+Now, without further adieu, here’s our list of over 50 yearbook survey questions.

 Perhaps the easiest way to tackle this big list of questions is to divide them up the way we divide all questions: Who, what, when, where, why, and how.